Is It Good to Eat Tomatoes?

 Another study published in the Asia Pacific Journal of Clinical Nutrition, found that when tomatoes are cooked with olive oil the body’s absorption of carotenoid phytochemicals including lycopene can increase.

 Tomatoes are a rich source of potassium; a cup of tomato juice has 534mg of potassium and half a cup of tomato sauce has 454mg of potassium.
 Physiologically, potassium plays an important role in the transmission of nerve signals, fluid balance in the body and many other important chemical reactions.
 Potassium is used to treat high blood pressure, insulin resistance, chronic fatigue syndrome, muscle weakness, and even bloating and intestinal disorders.

 Dr. John Cook Bennett of the Institute of Aberdeen found that the yellow gel surrounding tomato seeds could prevent clotting so as to prevent strokes and heart disease.
 Nutrients like niacin and folate reduce heart problems to a great extent.

 Other health benefits include -

-A person who drinks 8 ounces of low sodium tomato juice a day, can prevent inflammatory diseases like osteoporosis and Alzheimer’s.
+- A person who drinks 8 ounces of low sodium tomato juice a day can be prevented from inflammatory diseases, osteoporosis and Alzheimer’s

-- They are good for improving skin porosity and are widely used in the manufacture of skin care and beauty products.The Down Side
+- They are good for improving skin porosity and are widely used in the manufacture of skin care and beauty products

 Some people may be allergic to tomatoes; their body cannot absorb and digest them.